reyesr/certificate-manager/README.md

 ## Certificate manager

-This script manages the creation of RSA self-signing certificates:
+This script creates and manages self-signed certificates:

+- Automatically creates CA-chained server certificates
-- Initialize a Certificate Authority (CA) and a root certificate
+- Creates a CA root certificate to be added to Windows/Linux/MacOS and browsers
+- Transparently manages the CA database
-- Create client certificates
+- Creates and revokes client certificates
-- Revoke client certificate
+- Updates the revoked certificates CRL file for servers.
 - Generate an nginx configuration
+- One single bash script and no dependencies except openssl, ideal for Docker configurations
+- Generate RSA 2048 or 4096

+The certificate manager script creates in one command the full set of self-signed certificates and CA files; it also provides a simple interface to create and revoke client certificates chained to the root CA.

 ## Using client certificates

-Client certificates are mainly useful to provide an additional control over the access of a web location.

-A typical scenario would be to create specific client certificates to remote users, and revoking their access server-side without any modification of the web application.
-This script helps manage this workflow.
+While server certificates provide authentication and data confidentiality to the clients, client certificates provides an additional authentication and security to the server directly at the transport protocol level.

+It permits a refined access control without any modification at the application level.

+This script easely manages the typical workflow of the creation and revoking of client certificates in a single command.

 ## Workflow example